Kangaroo Island - Planeta.com

 Background

 British navigator Matthew Flinders named the island in 1802.
-Separated from the South Australian coast about 10,000 years ago, the island is devoid of dingoes and introduced foxes and rabbits.
+Separated from the mainland about 10,000 years ago, the island is devoid of dingoes and introduced foxes and rabbits.
 This means the island’s wildlife has flourished.
-Native wildlife include echidnas, platypus, goannas, wallabies and kangaroos.
+Native wildlife include echidnas, platypus, goannas, wallabies, and kangaroos.
 More than one-third of the Island lies in a National or Conservation Park.

 Seal Bay Conservation Park is home to Australian sea lions, among the world’s rarest marine mammals, with only 10,000 to 12,000 remaining and about 5 percent of them making a home among the dunes of this sheltered bay.